-Past Lycée Français Galas have brought together 1,000 guests and raised more than $2 million in a single evening.
+Past Lycée Français Galas have brought together an international and influential crowd of 1,000 guests and raised more than $2.2 million in a single evening.
+Many consider this special occasion as the primary event of the year for the Francophone and Francophile community of New York.
+Past honorees have included Gad Elmaleh, Sidney Toledano, Jean Paul Gaultier, Thierry Henry, and Angélique Kidjo.
 Proceeds support our efforts to make our extraordinary educational program available to students in need through scholarships and enhance academic and cultural initiatives at the school.
-For many, this special occasion is the primary event of the year for the Francophone and Francophile community of New York.
-Past honorees have included Gad Elmaleh, Christine Lagarde, Sidney Toledano, Jean Paul Gaultier, Thierry Henry, Christy Turlington Burns, and JR.

-The Lycée Français de New York is a non-profit, independent school founded in 1935 that welcomes more than 1350 students representing 52 nationalities from pre-K through 12th grade.
-Committed to bilingual French and American education of the highest standard, the Lycée's mission is to prepare students of many origins to be thinkers, innovators and leaders, who are at home in the world and inspired to make a positive difference in the lives of others.
+The Lycée Français de New York is a non-profit, independent school founded in 1935 that welcomes more than 1350 students representing 68 nationalities from pre-K through 12th grade.
+The school’s unique program combines French and American educational principles in a bilingual, culturally immersive curriculum that inspires students to be the thinkers, innovators and leaders of their generation.